takemycode/multipage-table-scraper/README.md

-# multipage-table-scraper
+#Multipage table scraper
-This Python script scrape a multipage table
+This (very basic) Python script scrape a multipage table interacting with a dropdown menu